- How much of space is empty?

 Here’s The Reason You Can’t Actually Walk Through Walls, According to Science.
 You’ve probably heard that the atoms that make up your body and all other normal matter in the Universe are mostly empty space. … Solid enough the elements in our atoms can’t just pass through the empty spaces of other atoms, and vice versa.

-What percentage of the human body is empty space?
+What percentage of your body is empty space?

 99.9999999%99.9999999% of Your Body Is Empty Space.
 Some days, you might feel like a pretty substantial person.